rootifera/the-ddns-thing/README.md

 email = hey@isuckatpython.com
 ```

 No support for a global API key; you will need to create an API Token.
-I named the config value 'api_key,' and I just
-noticed it should have been 'api_token.'
-If you want to manage multiple domains, unfortunately, this is not possible at
+If you want to manage multiple domains,
-the moment, but it's on my to-do list.
+unfortunately, this is not possible at the moment, but it's on my to-do list.

 ##### dns_records.cfg